 We also have factsheets on particular issues that may arise when travelling by air so you know your rights.

 The vast majority of journeys will take place without incident.
 However, when travel plans are disrupted it can have a significant financial and emotional impact on consumers, which is why so many consumers take out travel insurance.
 Insurance provides vital protection against the impact of something going wrong.
 Read more about travel insurance and ATOL Protection by clicking on the links below.

 If an airline fails it can be a very worrying time for passengers.
 Your rights will depend on how you booked and paid for your flights.

 Customers who bought their tickets separately with a personal credit card may be able to claim their money back from the credit card provider under Section 75 of the Consumer Credit Act.
 To be eligible, you will need to have paid more than £100 for your flights.
 If the flight was cheaper, or you used a Visa debit card, you may be able to use the ‘Chargeback’ scheme that card issuers are signed up to.

 You should speak to the agent in the first instance as they may have provided travel insurance that includes Scheduled Airline Failure Insurance (the type of protection provided may vary depending on the type of policy taken out).

 Booked with an ATOL certificate holder

 If you bought your flights as part of a package with an ATOL travel firm and received an ATOL certificate you should be ATOL protected.
 Contact your travel firm for more information.

 Airline Additional Charges Table

-Some airlines have additional charges for a range of extra services including checked baggage, credit card use and seat reservations.
-Click here to see these charges at a glance.
+Some airlines have additional charges for a range of extra services including checked baggage, priority boarding and seat reservations.
+Click here to view our Additional Airline Charges Table to see these charges at a glance.